Saturday, April 4, 2026

 How Did We Go From Phooey To F*ck

 In 1987 I was a high school basketball coach in Illinois.
-I don't know kids are today when it comes to manners, but I do think when it comes to civil discourse we've deteriorated.
+I don't know how kids are today when it comes to manners, but I would say when it comes to civil discourse we've deteriorated.

-During one game one of our players became totally disgusted with how the team was not playing defense.
-One of the referees call a foul on one of his team members and the kid, Derrick, said out loud, "Our defense sucks" and one of the referees immediately whistled him for a technical foul for using bad language.
+While coaching in a game a player became totally disgusted with how our team was not playing defense.
+A referee called a foul on one of his team members and the kid, Derrick, said out loud, "Our defense sucks" and a referee immediately whistled him for a technical foul for using bad language.

 Times have changed, haven't they?
 It seems as though one of our political parties is now using the F word as standard operating procedure.
 As an example: